vmware-tanzu/pinniped/site/content/docs/reference/supported-clusters.md

 Most managed Kubernetes services do not support this.

 2. Impersonation Proxy: Can be run on any Kubernetes cluster.
 Default configuration requires that a `LoadBalancer` service can be created.
 Most cloud-hosted Kubernetes environments have this capability.
-The Impersonation Proxy automatically provisions a `LoadBalancer` for ingress to the impersonation endpoint.
+The Impersonation Proxy automatically provisions (when `spec.impersonationProxy.mode` is set to `auto`) a `LoadBalancer` for ingress to the impersonation endpoint.
 Users who wish to use the impersonation proxy without an automatically configured `LoadBalancer` can do so with an automatically provisioned `ClusterIP` or with a Service that they provision themselves.
 These options can be configured in the spec of the [`CredentialIssuer`](https://github.com/vmware-tanzu/pinniped/blob/main/generated/1.20/README.adoc#credentialissuer).